 Independent living – Welsh Government assessment

-Changes to the legal and policy framework are welcome and include transport, housing, social care, and an updated action plan on independent living.
+Changes to the legal and policy framework are welcome in the areas of transport, housing and social care, and an updated action plan on independent living.
+A commitment to incorporate the UN Convention on the Rights of Persons with Disabilities (UN CRPD) into Welsh law is positive.
 But a lack of data makes it difficult to assess the impact of these changes in removing barriers to disabled people’s full participation in society.
-The available evidence shows that disabled people in Wales continue to face a number of barriers to the right to live independently as part of the community on an equal basis with others, such as a shortage of accessible homes.
-The coronavirus pandemic could make these problems worse.
+The available evidence shows that disabled people in Wales continue to face barriers to the right to live independently, such as a shortage of accessible homes, and the coronavirus (COVID-19) pandemic has made these problems worse.

-- In 2018-19, 80% of social care recipients reported being in control of their lives as much as they can be, with 74% reporting that they are able to do the things that matter to them –this is similar to the levels in 2016-17.
+- In 2018–19, 80% of social care recipients reported being in control of their lives as much as they could be, with 74% reporting that they were able to do the things that mattered to them – this is similar to the levels in 2016–17.

-- Outcomes data to review the impact of the Social Services and Well-being (Wales) Act 2014 is limited and the National Assembly for Wales (now Senedd Cymru) Finance Committee has raised concerns about a lack of data on levels of unmet need for adult social care.
+- However, the National Assembly for Wales (now Senedd Cymru) Finance Committee has raised concerns about a lack of data on levels of unmet need for adult social care.

 - Despite welcome policy reforms, a severe shortage of accessible homes continues to affect disabled people’s right to independent living.

 - Inaccessible transport services continue to create a barrier to disabled people’s full social and economic inclusion in Wales.

 - The 2021 ‘Locked out’ report, written by disabled people and disabled people’s organisations, found that the pandemic and associated public health measures have created or compounded barriers to disabled people’s equal access to essential services and food security, healthcare, housing and public transport use, and that some disabled people have been digitally excluded by measures introduced during the pandemic.